EXPLAINER: Western states face first federal water cuts - NewsBreak

 WHICH STATES WILL BE AFFECTED BY THE CUTS?

-In the U.S., Arizona will be hardest hit and lose 18% of its share from the river next year, or 512,000 acre-feet of water.
+In the U.S., Arizona will be hardest hit and lose 18% of its share from the river, or 512,000 acre-feet of water.
 That's around 8% of the state's total water use.

 An acre-foot is enough water to supply one to two households a year.

 Nevada will lose about 7% of its allocation, or 21,000 acre-feet of water.
-But it will not feel the shortage largely because of conservation efforts.
+But it will not feel the shortage because of conservation efforts and alternative sources of water.

 California is spared from immediate cuts because it has more senior water rights than Arizona and Nevada.